WICG/attribution-reporting-api/EVENT.md

 ## Storage limits

 The browser may apply storage limits in order to prevent excessive resource usage.
-Details on the pending sources per origin limit and pending event-level reports per destination site limit can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).
+The API currently has storage limits on the on the pending sources per origin and pending event-level reports per destination site.

 ## Privacy Considerations